openaq/openaq-info/FAQ.md

 - [Ropenaq](http://ropensci.github.io/ropenaq/): an R wrapper for the OpenAQ API, built by Maëlle Salmon in Barcelona, Spain
 - [py-openaq](https://github.com/dhhagan/py-openaq): a Python wrapper for the OpenAQ API, built by David Hagan in Boston, USA

+_Do you have an open-source tool you'd like to share?
+Let us know!
+Make in issue in GitHub or just email info@openaq.org_

 ###Contributing Data Sources

 **18. How can I help contribute new data sources?
 What information is needed for a new data source?**